kovidparmar/Human_Activity_Recognition-HAR-/README.md

   Used Information Gain (Entropy/Gini Index) for splitting.
   Validated implementation using usage.py.
 # Note
-  We have done it in group of four
+  We have done it in group of three